MapsIndoors/mapsindoors.github.io/collections/_ios/v3/booking/index.md

 })
 ```

-The above example creates a query for locations that are bookable for a timespan between now and 1 hour ahead.
+The above example creates a query for Locations that are bookable for a timespan between now and 1 hour ahead.

 It is also possible to check a location statically using `MPLocation.isBookable`, but please note that this information is not a dynamic property reflecting the current bookable state from the Booking Service.
 If `MPLocation.isBookable` is true it means that the Location has a potentially bookable resource known by the integrated booking provider, but still it might be booked for a specific time.